Kamari93/odin-tic-tac-toe/README.md

-# Odin Tic Tac Toe Game
+# Odin Project: Tic Tac Toe

 This is a simple implementation of Tic Tac Toe using HTML, CSS, and Vanilla JavaScript.